osv-io/blog/_posts/2019-04-19-making-OSv-run-on-firecraker.md

 * modify pvpanic probing logic to skip if ACPI not available

 ## Epilogue

-TODO:
-- add specification of the machine (my laptop I used for tests)
-- mention and point to how much faster some apps were on OSv on FC vs Linux on FC (possibly generate graphs)
-- mention it would be nice to see how fast it boots on i3.metal
-- mention it would be nice to run a test with iperf to see how many OSv microVMs can be created per second

 With all changes implemented as described above OSv can boot on Firecracker.